Since December 2019, the Australian Government have invested $40.1 million in the refurbishment of Reef HQ Aquarium.

 The visitor experience and educational content will be enriched, through the reinvigoration of exhibits to include hands on experiences, scientific demonstrations and modernisation of interactive technology.

-As part of the exhibit revitalisation, the Authority is undertaking a consultation process with Reef Traditional Owners and co-design process to develop Connection of Sea Country exhibitions and other Aboriginal and Torres Strait Islander Cultural Heritage education / exhibits, and reef education resource and program development that will support the Authority in improving the wider community’s understating of cultural knowledge, connection to sea connection and the protection and promotion of Indigenous heritage values of the Great Barrier Reef.
+As part of the exhibit revitalisation, the Authority is undertaking a consultation process with Reef Traditional Owners to co-design Connection of Sea Country exhibitions and other Aboriginal and Torres Strait Islander Cultural Heritage education / exhibits, to improve understating of cultural knowledge and the protection and promotion of Indigenous heritage values of the Great Barrier Reef.

 Renewal of the foyer